 I have never worn the imitation designer shoes.
-They don’t quite fit so I need to lose some weight from my feet first.
+They don’t fit.

 The only reason I got the shoes I wore last night was because they were just five dollars on a bargain table.
 They were in my size and bargain shoes NEVER come in my size so I could not resist buying them.

 I went to Thailand for two weeks a few years ago.
 I took one pair of shoes and they broke while I was out shopping.
 I went into a shoe store to buy some new ones.
 The salesman looked at my feet and his eyes popped.
 Once he recovered his composure his mouth kept twitching with, I am guessing, suppressed laughter.
 The only shoes he had in my size were men’s shoes.
 Thai women have tiny feet.
 Thai men, as a matter of fact, have tiny feet.
 I do not.
 The only shoes they had that would fit me were wooden sandals with velcro straps they kept in stock to sell to foreign men.